 +H-860-001 Computer Application Notebook (SF277) - 4-H exhibitor should use computer application to create a graphic notebook utilizing computer technology.
-4-Her may create any of the following: greeting card (5 different cards such as a birthday, wedding, anniversary, sympathy get well or other); a business card (3 cards for 3 different individuals and businesses); menu (minimum of 2 pages including short description of foods and pricing); book layout (I-book); promotional flyer (3 flyers promoting 3 different events); newsletter (minimum 2 pages); or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5x11 inches) which should include a (1) a detailed report describing: (a) the task to be completed, (b) the computer application software required to complete the task, (c) specific features of the computer application software necessary for completing the task (2) print out of your project.
+4-Her may create any of the following: greeting card (5 different cards such as a birthday, wedding, anniversary, sympathy get well or other); a business card (3 cards for 3 different individuals and businesses); menu (minimum of 2 pages including short description of foods and pricing); book layout (I-book); promotional flyer (3 flyers promoting 3 different events); newsletter

+(minimum 2 pages); or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5x11 inches) which should include a (1) a detailed report describing: (a) the task to be completed, (b) the computer application software required to complete the task, (c) specific features of the computer application software necessary for completing the task (2) print out of your project.
 Project may be in color or black and white.

-+H-860-002 Produce a Computer Slideshow Presentation (SF276): Using presentation software.
-All slide shows for State Fair should be emailed to Amy Timmerman atimmerman2@unl.edu before August 15.
-Files must be saved in a PC compatible format with county name and last name of participant before emailing.
++H-860-002 Produce a Computer Slideshow Presentation (SF276) -Using presentation software a 4-H Exhibitor designs a multimedia computer presentation on one topic related to youth.
 A notebook with a printout of all the slides should be submitted.
-Slideshow should include a minimum of 10 slides and no more than 25.
+Slideshow should include a minimum of 10 slides and not more than 25.
 Incorporate appropriate slide layouts, graphics, animations, and audio (music or voice and transition sounds do not count).
-Each slide should include notes for a presenter.
-All slideshows must be up loaded.
+Each slide should include notes for a presentation.
+All slideshows must be uploaded.
+State fair qualified entries should be submitted to https://go.unl.edu/2024nesfset by August 10th, 2024.
+Or entries can be uploaded to a cloud sharing service and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.